badrbenfraj/altar.io-full-stack-exercise/README.md

 Select the admin-cli client from the list.

+Under Settings select standard flow.

-Under Settings > Access settings, configure the following fields:
+Then under Settings > Access settings, configure the following fields:

 **Root URL:**
 http://localhost